fluent/fluent-plugin-opensearch/README.md

 ### content_type

-With `content_type application/x-ndjson`, elasticsearch plugin adds `application/x-ndjson` as `Content-Type` in payload.
+With `content_type application/x-ndjson`, opensearch plugin adds `application/x-ndjson` as `Content-Type` in payload.

-Default value is `application/json` which is default Content-Type of Elasticsearch requests.
+Default value is `application/json` which is default Content-Type of OpenSearch requests.
 If you will not use template, it recommends to set `content_type application/x-ndjson`.

 ```